Essence as a Concept

 In philosophy, essence is the property or set of properties that make an entity or substance what it fundamentally is, and which it has by necessity, and without which it loses its identity.
 The concept originates rigorously with Aristotle (although it can also be found in Plato), who used the Greek expression to ti esti (literally meaning “the what it is“).

-These postings are the result of an obsession with characterizing someone’s essence – with ten years of journaling odd utterances in context and peculiar, patterned behaviors – as described by higher order traits or dimensions that are further divided into sub-traits or facets.
+This is the philosophy behind characterizing a person’s essence, also known as one’s temperament, that can be described by higher order traits or dimensions that are further divided into sub-traits or facets.
 Some of these interesting features or tendencies are driven directly by our unique physiological makeup, some just hint to it and are much further up the chain, while others correlate with other facets, giving clue that one is tangled with the other, and some may bear no such relationship.

 To be sure, it’s a tough task to etch out a particular tendency such that it has a stable and definable input response, say stimulating an infant with a light shined to its eyes (the input) to measure a response (the output), since the outputs will change when the situation changes.
 But we can still capture a definable quality as described by the behavior we observe, and the idea that it’s impossible to get at the “essence” of these observations has been wrongly expressed throughout our philosophical history.